Maron09/InstaFollowerAlert/README.md

 The Instagram Follower Tracker is a Python script that allows you to track new followers of a specific Instagram account.
 It utilizes the Instagram Private API to retrieve follower information and compare it with the previous follower count.

-Prerequisites
+**Prerequisites**

 `Python 3.x`

 `instagram-private-api library`

 `fake_useragent library`

 `bs4 (BeautifulSoup) library`

 `requests library`

-Setup
+**Setup**

 Install the required libraries:

-instagram-private-api: A library for interacting with the Instagram Private API.
+`instagram-private-api`: A library for interacting with the Instagram Private API.

-fake_useragent: A library for generating random User-Agent headers. bs4 (BeautifulSoup): A library for parsing HTML documents.
+`fake_useragent`: A library for generating random User-Agent headers.

+`bs4 (BeautifulSoup)`: A library for parsing HTML documents.

-requests: A library for making HTTP requests.
+`requests`: A library for making HTTP requests.

 Import the necessary libraries:

-instagram-private-api: Import the Client class for interacting with the Instagram Private API.
+`instagram-private-api`: Import the Client class for interacting with the Instagram Private API.
-fake_useragent: Import the UserAgent class for generating User-Agent headers. bs4 (BeautifulSoup): Import the BeautifulSoup class for parsing HTML documents.
+`fake_useragent`: Import the UserAgent class for generating User-Agent headers.
+`bs4 (BeautifulSoup)`: Import the BeautifulSoup class for parsing HTML documents.
-requests: Import the requests module for making HTTP requests.
+`requests`: Import the requests module for making HTTP requests.

-Usage
+**Usage**
 Specify the Instagram account credentials:

 Set the username variable to your Instagram username.